tomrink/HYDRA2/README.txt

   (3) Add all jar files under lib, including lib/java3d.

+  (4) Use src/edu/wisc/ssec/hydra/DataBrowser for the 'main' class to run

 You may want to use the following options for best performance: